tr3ck3r/linklight/exercises/networking_selfpaced/exercises/2-0-config/README.md

 # Exercise 2.0 - Updating the router configurations using Ansible

 Using Ansible you can update the configuration of routers either by pushing a configuration file to the device or you can push configuration lines directly to the device.
+Herein you will see how to update SNMP.

 #### Step 1